npip99/cs-wiki/bash.md

 Here, the C language left you alone with no nice argc abstractions, so you'll have to find the NULL terminator yourself.
 Try compiling and running it.
 You might also be enticed to here that argv and envp are part of the same buffer (Try printing argv beyond the bounds of argv to see.
 Quite spooky looking beyond an array like that).

+Note that this code captures an important quality of environment variables: When bash runs your C program, the environment of bash, gets automatically passed into the environment of the C program, even though bash and your C program are two different processes.

-Okay so, how do you create an environment variable in linux?
-Specifically, how do we export our MYVAR variable that just isn't making it to the child process yet?
+Okay so, how do you create an environment variable in bash?
+Specifically, how do we export our MYVAR variable that child processed can inherit it?
 Well, pretty simple, just write

 ```bash
 export MYVAR
 ```

 Or, for a single export-assign statement,

 ```bash